rustyxlol/ResinCounter/README.md

 Compile it using:
 pyinstaller --onefile --windowed ResinCalculator.py

-or just use the exe file
+or just use the exe file(will be flagged as a virus by some antiviruses due to pyinstaller, it's a false positive)